RobbeW/computationeel_denken_python/Hoofdstuk 3/4 - Rij van Fibonacci/Oefening 1/description/description.nl.md

 ## Uitvoer:
 ```
-Het 20e getal in de Fibonacci-reeks is ...
+Het 13 e getal in de Fibonacci-reeks is ...
 ```

 ## Tips: